Mobility & Flexibility

 Individuals who frequently suffer from joint and/or muscle pain are usually recommended to stretch in the morning and the evening.
 Adding a few simple stretches into a person’s daily workout routine can help any individual avoid many common injuries and maintain and improve mobility flexibility.
 However, before performing any physical activity, always make sure to consult a chiropractor to determine an appropriate set of stretches and exercises.
 For more information, please feel free to ask Dr. Jimenez or contact us at (915) 850-0900.

 Injury Medical & Chiropractic Clinic: Non-Surgical Option

-The information herein on "Mobility & Flexibility" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Mobility & Flexibility" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We provide and present clinical collaboration with specialists from various disciplines.
 Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
 We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and directly or indirectly support our clinical scope of practice.*

 Our office has reasonably attempted to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.

 We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez, DC, or contact us at 915-850-0900.